jgdshkovi/cs-b657-sp2024-jagakovi-adadelek-meocakir-a1/README.md

 with only two errors identified across the entire test dataset.
 This underscores the effectiveness and reliability of our approach in handling tasks with precision and speed.

+### Assumptions
+Before we start we make 3 main assumptions about the data:
+* **Every image has the same size:** `1700x2200 px`.
+Although our algorithms can still work with various sizes as we do not rely on specific pixel coordinates in the image, we have not tested algorithm for such cases.
+* **Same general form layout.** Although our algorithm can still work with different amount of questions per form, it still requires 3 main answer columns in order to function.
+Any other major structural changes to form layout will cause our model to fail.
+* **Minimal distortion in the image.** Although our algorithm is robust enough to work around the minor distortion of the test dataset, transformations like large rotations (more than a few degrees), perspective changes and heavy image compression will cause our model to fail.

 ## Preprocess
 This animation showcases the key stages of our preprocessing algorithm.
 In this section, we will provide a frame by frame explanation of each major step of our approach.
 The step number is specified in the top left of the animation.